MathiasEthan/Ad-Targeting-using-Clustering/README.md

 - Targets ads to user groups that are most likely to engage with the content.

 ### 🧠 AI-Powered Caption Generation
-- Utilizes **Softmax** in Python to select the most relevant and engaging captions for each user cluster.
+- Utilizes **Gemini** to generate highly engaging captions tailored to each user cluster.
-- Dynamically adapts captions based on cluster attributes, increasing user interaction.
+- Captions dynamically adapt to cluster attributes, increasing user interaction.

+### 🛒 Product Category Prediction
+- Uses **Softmax** to predict the product categories that users are most likely to purchase.
+- Ensures that ads feature products with the highest likelihood of conversion for each cluster.

 ### 🎯 User-Centric Targeting
 - Analyzes user behavior and demographic data to improve ad delivery precision.